MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 5. For "Pause Preview Builds or Feature Updates starting" enter date.

 ### Set using MDM policies
-To set Allow Telemetry and Windows Insider for Business policies above using non-Microsoft MDM service providers, using the CSP settings below.
+To set Allow Telemetry and Windows Insider for Business policies above using Intune or non-Microsoft MDM service providers, using the CSP settings below.
 For guidance on configuring CSPs, see [CSPs in MDM](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers#csps-in-mdm).

 [System/AllowTelemetry](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-system#system-allowtelemetry)